google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-three.md

  - *Great, let's talk about hearing impairments.*

->Next we have hearing impaired users.
-This group can range from the profoundly deaf through to hard-of-hearing.
+>This group can range from the profoundly deaf through to hard-of-hearing.
 And much like eyesight, our hearing tends to degrade with age.
 >
 >For hearing-impaired users we need to make sure that we're not relying on sound, so making sure to use things like video captions and transcripts, and providing some kind of alternative, if sound is part of the interface.
 >